Cock (play): West End (2009)

 The play premiered at the Royal Court Theatre Upstairs, London, in November 2009, with Ben Whishaw as John, Andrew Scott as M, Katherine Parkinson as W and Paul Jesson as F; the original cast were recorded for a radio production broadcast on BBC Radio 3 in November 2011.

 Off-Broadway (2012)

 A production of the play was also put on at the Duke On 42nd Street, in New York City, in 2012, starring Cory Michael Smith as John.

 Canada (2014)

 In 2014, a French version of the play, translated and directed by Alexandre Goyette, was staged at the Espace 4001 theatre in Montreal, Quebec, with a cast including Michel-Maxime Legault as John, Goyette as M, Geneviève Côté as W, and Daniel Gadouas as F.

-In the same year, a production by Studio 180 at The Theatre Centre in Toronto, Ontario, was directed by Joel Greenberg, and starred Andrew Kushnir as John, Jeff Miller as M, Jessica Greenberg as W and Ian D. Clark as F.
+In the same year, a production by Studio 180 at The Theatre Centre in Toronto, Ontario, was directed by Joel Greenberg, and starred Andrew Kushnir as John, Jeff Miller as M, Jessica Greenberg as W, and Ian D. Clark as F. Clark won the Toronto Theatre Critics Award for Best Supporting Actor in a Play for his part.